ChrisShim98/DatingApp/README.md

 objects.
 It helps to perform fast CRUD (Create, Read, Update and Delete) operations and aids visually designing models to map data to databases.
 This means a reduction of development time and development costs which leads to an easily scalable and maintainable application.

+## Deployment Strategy
+The Angular application was built, compressed and stored as a static site along with the Dotnet server files.
+The files were then dockerized as an Ubuntu (Linux) server using Docker.
+Then, pushed to the cloud PAAS (Platform as a service) Fly.io.
+Github actions are now in place to auto dockerize then deploy everytime there is a push to the main branch.

 ## Screenshots
 | Home Page  | Signed In |
 | ------------- | ------------- |